-As your lawyer, I want you to focus on who your customers are, embracing your goals, and planning how to move from soup to nuts.
+As your lawyers, we want you to focus on who your customers are, embracing your goals, and planning how to move from soup to nuts.

 Apart from tax issues, Federal Laws are implicated in certain industries.
 There is no real federal regulation of, say a photo/video business.
 If you were entering the pharmaceutical business, there are myriad federal regulations.

 Also, there are very specific laws relating to raising money from outside investors.